How to Sell Yourself in a Job Interview

 However, it’s useful to do some preparation around what you want to say and how you want to say it.
 In fact, this is particularly important for those who consider themselves a bit modest or uncomfortable “selling” themselves.

 If you have a history of being too modest in interviews, it’s going to feel weird at first.
-If you wing it, even if you’ve analyzed your fit and told yourself that you’re going talk yourself up more, I can almost guarantee that you will hold back because it won’t feel natural.
+If you wing it, even if you’ve analyzed your fit and told yourself that you’re going talk yourself up to more, I can almost guarantee that you will hold back because it won’t feel natural.

 That’s why it’s so important to think about the approach and language that will be most natural for you — that will still feel like YOU, just more confident and articulate about your positive qualities.
 The process of writing down your speaking points will make a tremendous difference.